max-segale/portfolio/README.md

 # Portfolio
-The selected freelance works of
+A collection of personal projects by:
 ```
 $$\      $$\                            $$$$$$\                                $$\
 $$$\    $$$ |                          $$  __$$\                               $$ |